 Archive Structure Description Entire Rhythmyx System Archive everything possible in the Rhythmyx System.
 This is recommended for initial installations to a production server.
-See Archiving an Entire Rhythmyx System .
+See Archiving an Entire Rhythmyx System (on page 100).
 Minor Changes Archive test server elements necessary for applying a bug fix or adding an enhancement, or archive production server elements to perform debugging or development.
-The Simple Example is structured as a minor change.
+The Simple Example (see "Simple Example: Adding a New Field to a Content Editor" on page 107) is structured as a minor change.
 Site Archive all elements required for a site to function, but no additional elements.
 Use this if your development environment is site-centric (if you develop for individual sites) or if you have different production servers for different sites.
 Community Archive all elements required for a community to function, but no additional elements.
 Use if your development environment is community-centric (if you develop for individual communities).